Why only plastic bottles

 Unfortunately, some recycling symbols on plastics do not provide a guide to whether they can be recycled, just to the type of plastic.
-These symbols are a frequent cause of confusion for consumers and are due to be phased out.
+These symbols are a frequent cause of confusion for consumers.

 There are around 50 types of plastics, from perspex to nylon, with six most widely used in packaging, including PET – polyethylene terephthalate; HDPE – high density polyethylene; LDPE – low density polyethylene; PVC – polyvinyl chloride; PP – polypropylene; and PS – polystyrene.